LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumeratees.md

 `Enumeratee` is a very important component of the iteratees api.
 It provides the means for adapting and tranforming streams of data.
 An `Enumeratee` that might sound familiar is the `Enumeratee.map`.

-Starting with a simple problems, consider the following `Iteratee`:
+Starting with a simple problem, consider the following `Iteratee`:

 ```scala